Satellite Near Earth

 The man behind it all — Elon Musk.

-While Musk mentioned back in 2020 that Starlink would spin off from SpaceX and become publicly traded once it was consistently growing revenue, he has not made any indication that it will happen soon.
+While Musk mentioned back in 2020 that Starlink would spin off from SpaceX and go public once it was consistently growing revenue — a milestone it's since reached — he hasn't offered any update on IPO plans.*

 Still, there are ways for investors to buy Starlink stock in 2025, well before its IPO.